GoogleCloudPlatform/eventarc-samples/gce-vm-labeler/gcf/README.md

 > to get your project allowlisted before attempting this sample.
 > Cloud Functions v2 is only available in us-west1.
 More regions are coming soon.

+In this sample, you'll build a Cloud Functions v2 service that receives a notification when a Compute Engine VM instance is created with Eventarc.
+In response, it adds a label to the newly created VM, specifying the creator of the VM.

 ## Determine newly created Compute Engine VMs

 Compute Engine emits 2 AuditLogs when a VM is created.